aqy88/lychee-course/README.md

 python ./data_manip.py aggregate_data.tsv output-data-dir/
 ```

-The output directory for the converted dataset should be swapped into the top dataset loading command in `transformer_exercise.ipynb`.
+The output directory for the converted dataset should be swapped into the top dataset loading command in `distilled-llm_exercise.ipynb`.

 ## Sources